 Parents of Junior Counselors

-The Junior Counselor (JC) Program is not a job, however, one of our goals is that your teen will improve in both working with people and improving their professionalism.
-Therefore, we prefer that your child call or email our office themselves, though you are also welcome to call or email with any questions if needed.
-They are the ones that are a part of our program, and our hope is that part of the JC experience is getting practice doing awkward things like contacting a supervisor or asking a clarifying question to build that muscle and comfort for future professional roles.
+Our goal is that your teen will improve in both their people skills and professionalism.
+Therefore, we prefer that your child call or email our office themselves.
+You are also welcome to call or email with any questions.
+Our hope is that part of the JC experience is getting practice doing awkward things like contacting a supervisor or asking a clarifying question to build that “muscle” and as practice for future professional roles.

 We know that you, as a parent, have a large role in helping coordinate your JC’s schedule and commitments.
 This webpage is designed for you to understand your JC’s role, schedule, and other necessary information.
 We want the three of us – you, your JC, our director team – to be on the same page.
 Below are links to helpful resources and other pages that will aide their summer.